 4. Establish the next practice to work on.

-Together with your client, collaborate on what to do next.
-As part of your decision-making process, consider your client’s progress, their changing goals, current sticking points, and what feels most important and/or urgent to them.
+Together with your client or patient, collaborate on what to do next.
+As part of your decision-making process, consider their progress, their changing goals, current sticking points, and what feels most important and/or urgent to them.

 Once you agree on next actions, ask: How confident are you that you can follow this for the next xx days?
 Adjust as necessary until you come up with something you think will make a difference and they think they can actually do.